vinkla/extended-acf/README.md

 $ composer require wordplate/acf
 ```

+Install the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro) plugin within your `plugins` or `mu-plugins` directory.
+Please note that this package supports ACF version 5.6 or later.

 ## Usage

 Use the `acf_field_group()` helper function to register a new field group in ACF.
 It uses the [`acf_add_local_field_group()`](https://www.advancedcustomfields.com/resources/register-fields-via-php#example) function behind the scenes.
 The difference is that it appends the `key` value to all fields.
 Below you'll find an example of a field group.